Spreading the Good News of God's Kingdom to all the world!

 Do I get an allowance?

-During the formation and training program, you will be accommodated at our Formation House in Davao City, where meals and lodging will be provided for free.Once your mission contract begins, the receiving parish priest is required to give you an allowance based on an agreement that we will establish in advance.
+During the formation and training program, you will be accommodated at our Formation House in Davao City, where meals and lodging will be provided for free.Once your mission contract begins, the receiving parish priest is required to give you an allowance based on an agreement that will be established in advance.

 PCLM welcomes both single and married individuals, as well as professionals and non-professionals!
 They must be...